rajadilipkolli/ai-playground/README.md

 # ai-playground

-ai playground.
-Initially will be copied examples, once matured can see real time examples
+Initially will be copied and modified examples, once matured can see real time examples